Dart-Code/Website/_docs/settings.md

 ### dart.lineLength
 **Default:** `80`.
 <br />
 The maximum length of a line of code.
 This is used by the document formatter.
-If you change this value, you may wish to update `editor.rulers` (which draws vertical lines in the editor) in the `["dart"]` section if your settings to match.
+If you change this value, you may wish to update `editor.rulers` (which draws vertical lines in the editor) in the `["dart"]` section of your settings to match.

 ## Flutter